 - Abusing alcohol or drugs, including prescription medications

 Too much stress, especially over a long time, can harm your health.
 As a caregiver, you’re more likely to experience symptoms of depression or anxiety.
-In addition, you may not get enough sleep or physical activity, or eat a balanced diet — which increases your risk of medical problems, such as heart disease and diabetes.
+You may not get enough sleep or physical activity, or eat a balanced diet .
+Not doing these things increase your risk of medical problems, such as heart disease and diabetes.

 It is my sincere hope that this post has given you helpful and practical information that you can immediately put into practice.
 What you are dealing with isn’t easy, and your emotions are all valid.
 Just know that the fact that you are caring for someone in such a loving way is amazing, and you will get through this.